 What’s the Risk?

-The most significant risk in pursuing a Cost Leadership strategy is that these sources of cost reduction are not unique to you.
-As such, other competitors can copy your cost reduction strategies and compete with you on price.
+The most significant risk in pursuing a cost leadership strategy is that these sources of cost reduction are not unique to you.
+Other competitors can copy your cost reduction strategies and compete with you on price.

 How It’s Applied